 Here are a couple of good use cases for Cloud Firestore:

 - Chat and social—Store and retrieve images, audio, video, and other user-generated content.

 - Mobile games—Keep track of game progress and statistics across devices and device platforms.

 In addition to the database services provided by GCP, you deploy your own database software on high-performance Compute Engine virtual machines with highly scalable persistent storage.
 Traditional RDBMS such as EnterpriseDB and Microsoft SQL Server are supported on GCP.
 NoSQL database systems such as MongoDB and Cassandra are also supported in high-performance configurations.

-Using Cloud Launcher you can quickly deploy many types of databases onto GCP using pre-built images, storage, and network settings.
+Using GCP Marketplace you can quickly deploy many types of databases onto GCP using pre-built images, storage, and network settings.
 Deployment resources, such as Compute Engine instances, persistent disks, network configurations, can be managed directly and easily customized for different workloads or use cases.

 Storing data warehouse data

 A data warehouse stores large quantities of data for query and analysis instead of transactional processing.
 For data-warehouse workloads, GCP provides BigQuery.